Techno-Hwizrdry/python-malurl/README.md

 `mal.fetch('https://example.com')`

 To conserve the amount of calls made to the API, the results (if any) will be stored within the MalURL object.
-After that, the following methods can be called to retrieve the data was obtained from the API call.
+After that, the following methods can be called to retrieve the data that was obtained from the API call.

 ## Methods